inverseproblem/ANISPROU.jl/docs/src/index.md

 Two optional parameters can be passed to [`readallexperiments`](@ref), namely `scalfactor` (defaulting to 0.004184 to convert Cal/mol to kJ/mol) which scales the enthalpy values, and `discninitrows` (defaulting to 2) which skips a certain  number of initial rows from the data set because usually initial data are affected by strong instrument noise which could bias the subsequent fitting process.
 See [`readallexperiments`](@ref) to adapt it to a different case.

-Then extract the concentration of SDS and protein, the measured enthalpy and the indices for each experiments (`idxdata`) in the global data set.
+Next step is to extract the concentration of SDS and protein, the measured enthalpy and the indices for each experiments (`idxdata`) in the global data set.
 Then instantiate the `ITCObsData` structure containing the measured (observed) enthalpy values along with other information.
 See [`ITCObsData`](@ref).
 ```@example procITC
 using PyPlot # hide
 using ANISPROU